ahm3dhany/Broken-Web-Application/README.md

 #### Identifying the vulnerability using _OWASP Zed Attack Proxy (ZAP):_

-1. Open the OWASP Zed Attack Proxy (ZAP), on the `quick start` tab type "http://localhost:8080" inside the `URL to attack` & click on `Attack`.
+1. Open the OWASP Zed Attack Proxy (ZAP), on the `quick start` tab type "http://localhost:8080" (or http://[HostIp]:8080 for example "http://192.168.1.3:8080") inside the `URL to attack` & click on `Attack`.
 You will notice that all requests refused by the server because you have to login first.
 So we will _fuzz_ the username & password.

 2. Click on `New Fuzzer` and choose `http://localhost:8080`, then choose `POST:login(password,submit,username)` and click `select`.
 Then highlight the value of the username parameter and add a file that contains most common usernames as a payload (e.g. [top-usernames-shortlist.txt](https://github.com/danielmiessler/SecLists/blob/master/Usernames/top-usernames-shortlist.txt)).
 Do the same for the value of the password parameter but this time with a file contains the most common passwords (e.g. [probable-v2-top207.txt](https://github.com/danielmiessler/SecLists/blob/master/Passwords/probable-v2-top207.txt)).
 Finally click on `Start Fuzzer`.